-- Your healthcare provider will inject thrombolytic medicine into your IV.
+- Your healthcare provider will inject medicine into your IV that will help dissolve or break up the clot.
 It is most commonly given into a vein, but it may be given into an artery.
 If the medicine is given into an artery, a catheter is guided by x-ray so it is near the blood clot.

 - Your heart rate and blood pressure will be monitored.
 Healthcare providers may also frequently check your neurological (neuro) status.
 Your neuro status is checked to see how well your brain is working.
 Healthcare providers may check your eyes, your memory, and your hand grasp.

 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.